The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Deligne--Lusztig varieties

-In this section, we study a class of generalized Deligne-Lusztig varieties associated with symplectic, orthogonal, and general linear groups.
-These algebraic varieties are then used to derived global geometric properties of Bruhat-Tits strata of Rapoport-Zink spaces.
+In this section, we study a class of generalized Deligne--Lusztig varieties associated with symplectic, orthogonal, and general linear groups.
+These algebraic varieties are then used to derive the global geometric properties of the Bruhat--Tits strata of Rapoport--Zink spaces.